mschlege1838/html-table-wrapper/examples/temperatures-custom/README.md

 };
 ```

-Our listener class for the category fields takes an [HTMLTableWrapper] to call on in response to click events, the `categoryInputs` themselves, as well
+Our listener class for the category fields takes an [`HTMLTableWrapper`][HTMLTableWrapper] to call on in response to click events, the `categoryInputs` themselves, as well
 as the index of the high and low temperature columns in the backing table.
 We also declare an `init` and `dispose` function where the listener will add
 and remove (respectively) itself as a listener for click events on `categoryInputs`.
 ``` javascript